How to Hunt Late Season Deer, According to Top Whitetail Guides

 - Extra rangefinder batteries

-What is the best and warmest late-season garment?
+What is the best and warmest late-season deer hunting garment?
 Top answers:

 - Sitka Fanatic Jacket and Bib